Skip to content

 Key name Requirement Level Data type Description

-Id REQUIRED string Identifier for the activity (see the Consistency and uniqueness of identifiers section).
+Id REQUIRED string Identifier for the activity.

 Label REQUIRED string Name for the activity.